 Dr. Stephanie McGrath, a veterinary neurologist at Colorado State University hopes that CBD will offer better control over epilepsy with fewer side effects than prescription drugs.
 Thankfully, preliminary studies of CBD show anticonvulsant effects which look promising.

 Several studies have described CBD as a multitarget molecule, acting as an adaptogen (a natural substance considered to help the body adapt to stress), and as a modulator, mainly interacting with specific receptor proteins CB1 and CB2.
 In animal models, CBD has been shown to inhibit the progression of several cancer types.
-In addition, CBD is able to inhibit cell proliferation (cell multiplication, like that in tumor growth) and to increase apoptosis (cell death) in different types of cancer models.
+In addition, CBD can inhibit cell proliferation (cell multiplication, like that in tumor growth) and increase apoptosis (cell death) in different types of cancer models.

 How to give CBD to animals:

 Will CBD oil hurt dogs?
 Will CBD oil ease my dogs pain?

 The AMVA warns that veterinarians do not know all the possible interactions between pets and CBD products.
 There is currently no standing FDA process for certifying pet supplements that include CBD.
 With a lack of clinical trials, Veterinarians can only use anecdotal evidence of the effectiveness of CBD as a treatment for various ailments, though the anecdotal evidence and been both overwhelmingly positive and abundant.

 What’s the best way to give my pet CBD?